Feedback and contact information

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
-For example, we may have PDFs with information on programmes we offer, and forms published as Word documents.
-We strive to make these accessible for all and are reviewing all such documents offered through our website.
+For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
+By August 2024, we plan to either fix these or replace them with accessible HTML pages.

 What we’re doing to improve accessibility